iamsayan/wp-last-modified-info/readme.txt

 == Changelog ==

+= 1.4.2 =
+Release Date: December 20, 2018

+* Tweak: Now all date format show as the date in localized format.
+* Fixed: A bug where dateModified schema always returns in local time format instead of GMT.

 = 1.4.1 =
 Release Date: December 14, 2018

-* Tweak: Now it is possible to edit last modified info from gutenburg edit screen.
+* Tweak: Now it is possible to edit last modified info from Gutenberg edit screen.
 * Fixed: Some minor bug fixed.

 = 1.4.0 =